owntracks/booklet/docs/features/location.md

 ## Location data

-Location data is obtained by your smartphone and published to the [MQTT broker](../guide/broker.md) as follows:

-The Android and iOS apps offer 4 modes of location publication as well as region monitoring:
+We support 4 distinct modes of location publication and region monitoring as pertains to data submitted to the [MQTT broker](../guide/broker.md) by our apps:

 * _Quiet_ mode: Only manual location reports.
 Icon `[]`
 * _Manual_ mode: Manual location reports and automated reports with region monitoring.
 Icon `||`
 * _Significant location change_ mode: Standard tracking mode with automated location reports.
 Icon `|>`
 * _Move_ mode: Frequent location  `||>`

 All four modes work the same but behave slightly different on iOS or Android.
-In addition to region monitoring, iOS also supports location reporting based on iBeacons.
+In addition to region monitoring, iOS also supports location reporting based on [iBeacons](beacons.md).

 ### iOS